Auckland Botanic Gardens: 1990–present

 In the early 1990s a covered courtyard and the Friends Horticultural Reference library were opened.
 Redevelopment of garden collections were undertaken in the 2000s such as the Heritage Rose Garden, New Zealand Rose Garden and the South African garden.

 A new significant addition to the garden was the opening of the Threatened Native Plant Garden by the Prime Minister Helen Clark on 29 September 2001.

 This was followed by another significant development of a new Children's Garden, formally opened by the Prince of Wales on 10 March 2005.
 On the same year a new Visitor Centre building was constructed and opened.

 A biennial sculpture exhibition (Sculpture in the Gardens), showcasing selected large-scale public sculptures, commenced in 2007 running for 3 months over the summer season.

 Another round of garden redevelopment occurred in the late 2000s with a major revamp of the Edible Gardens into themed rooms and a second stage added to the Children's Garden.

-From 2010 onwards, a series of low-impact and water treatment/ stormwater design initiatives were added around the garden such as 2 living roof buildings, vegetated swales, rain gardens and riparian planting around the central lakes.
+From 2010 onwards, a series of low-impact and water treatment/ stormwater design initiatives were added around the garden such as two living roof buildings, vegetated swales, rain gardens and riparian planting around the central lakes.

 This location was also used in television series Power Rangers Dino Charge, turned into Amber Beach Dinosaur Museum and later in 2016 changed to Amber Beach Dinosaur Zoo.

+In 2024 the Auckland Council spent $12 million on a 1.6ha property bordering the gardens on Hill Road, which was intended to be developed into housing, however is now being developed as an extension to the gardens.

 Numbers of visitors

-In the first years after the opening in February 1982 the visitor numbers were relatively stable around 100,000 visits per annum.
+In the first years after the opening in February 1982, visitor numbers were relatively stable at around 100,000 visits per annum.
 1988: 143,000.
 From 1988 to 1994 a rapid increase took place (numbers counted over the season July to June):.

 Annual visitation to the gardens reached 969,000 people in 2009/2010 and has increased to around one million people each year ever since.